goshiphq/goship-cms/content/articles/quote-ftl.md

 2. Choose the [trailer type](https://haletrailer.com/blog/types-of-semi-trailer-axles-2/) you need.
 3. Get the list of freight rates and choose the pickup date!

-## Why Use GoShip for Getting An Instant Freight Quote?
+## Why Use GoShip for Getting An Instant FTL Freight Quote?

 We’re here to make the shipping process as simple as possible for you.